 Smart lights are a subcategory of LED lights that allow you to connect your lighting network to your home Wi-Fi.
 By doing so, you unlock a whole host of features, such as the ability to adjust your lighting with your smartphone, set schedules and change the colour and/or colour temperature in an instant.

-LED light bulbs do get warm, but nowhere near as hot as traditional incandescent bulbs.
-Incandescents generate light by heating a delicate filament to very high temperatures.
-As a result, the glass envelope of these bulbs get very hot.
+LED light bulbs do get warm, but nowhere near as hot as traditional incandescent light bulbs.
+Incandescent light bulbs generate light by heating a delicate filament to very high temperatures.
+As a result, the glass envelope of these light bulbs gets very hot.

 Lumens (lm) are a measure of how much visible light a lamp or other light source emits, and they are the easiest way to determine how bright a light bulb is.

-With the development of various energy saving light bulbs, including LED lighting, this is no longer valid.
-As they do not lose a lot of their energy through heat (as incandescents do) they are much more efficient and need much less power to generate the same amount of light.
-A 5W LED bulb, for example, can be just as bright as a 50W incandescent bulb.
+With the development of various energy-saving light bulbs, including LED lighting, this is no longer valid.
+As they do not lose a lot of their energy through heat (as incandescent light bulbs do) they are much more efficient and need much less power to generate the same amount of light.
+A 5W LED light bulb, for example, can be just as bright as a 50W incandescent light bulb.

 This is where lumens come in.
 As lumens are a measure of a light bulb's output, rather than its input (as is the case with its wattage), it provides a more reliable way of measuring its brightness, and it also means you can compare the brightness of different types of light bulbs.